Max Auschnitt: RNC and later years

 The dispute was closely followed by Romania's new secret police, the Securitate.
 In 1953, it took clues from a piece in the Washington Times-Herald that Auschnitt was a "guardian angel" for the RNC Chairman—his old acquaintance Constantin Vișoianu.
 According to Pandrea, Auschnitt had purchased Vișoianu's services, preventing him from returning to Romania, and was using "such political beggars" for personal gain.
 As seen by Pandrea, "Max I is the real king, having formed his own tiny court in New York."
 The connection was seen as scandalous by Rădescu's League of Free Romanians.
 Its sources indicated that there was reason to view Auschnitt as a liability, since he had been "recently implicated in a scandal with loose women."
 Edgar was also noted for picking up girls from Barbizon 63 and getting them to attend "impromptu parties in his Fifth Avenue penthouse, where he would entertain pals such as Cary Grant."

 During his final years, Auschnitt reoriented himself toward the budding plastics industry.
 He and his son Steve worked on improving plastic-bag zippers (originally a Danish invention) by founding Minigrip, Inc., which, from 1951, was under contract with Dow Chemical Company.
 According to Căplescu, it remained a "modest enterprise", never matching the success of his earlier ventures in iron and steel.
 Auschnitt spent the remainder of his life at a luxurious home on Park Avenue.
 He died there after a prolonged illness, on January 18, 1957 (though several sources cite 1959).
-His death was closely followed by the publication of Olivia Manning's Balkan Trilogy, where he probably appears as the banker Druker, and by I. Peltz's novel, Max și lumea lui ("Max and His World"), where he is caricatured as the eponymous Max Gros.
+His death was closely followed by that of his friend Grigore Gafencu, who had also been involved with the RNC.
+The coincidence was noted in Scînteia, which mockingly suggested that Gafencu had "likely [died] of grief".